GRCDEV/ArduSim/help/development.md

 ArduSim includes the simulation of packet broadcasting between UAVs (*Simulated broadcast*), and the detection of possible collisions (*UAV Collision detector*).

 Each virtual multicopter is composed of an agent in charge of controlling the UAV behaviour, and the different threads required for the protocol being tested.
 The communication between UAVs requires a minimum of two threads, one for sending data packets (*Talker*), and another one for their reception (*Listener*).
-When ArdSim is used as a simulator, it is highly recommended that the thread *Listener* keeps always listening for new data packets to avoid CPU overhead when virtual buffers are full.
-In that situation many calculations are performed to process all stored packets.
-Furthermore, up-to-date packets are discarded, and older packets are used, as in a real link (in a real WiFi adapter new packets are discarded if the buffer is full, and the application receives that old packets when it starts to receive).
+Both communication threads are automatically blocked when the experiment finishes, it is, when the multicopters land.
+In any case, we recommend to keep the thread *Listener* listening for data packets continuously, as up-to-date packets could discarded because the reception buffer fills up, and older packets are used.

 An ArduSim agent includes a SITL instance, and a thread (*Controller*) in charge of sending commands to the multicopter, and of receiving the information that it generates.